Andriy Kobolyev: CEO of Naftogaz

-Kobolyev has sought to loosen the grip of business and political leaders on the company.
-He said he had spent these years in Naftogaz fighting corruption, boosting profits, and lessening his nation's dependence on Russia.

-Kobolyev started by putting an end to several intermediaries that were earning “unjustified profits” by buying gas from Russia and selling it to Ukraine.
+For years, Naftogaz's top managers had been grappling with corrupt government officials, trying to overcome the hurdle they constitute to becoming a more modern, open market energy system in line with EU standards for the oil and gas trade.
+Kobolyev sought to loosen the grip of business and political leaders on Naftogaz, also a key foreign policy for western governments because of the traditionally outsized presence of corruption in Ukraine's energy sector.
+He started by removing several intermediaries that were earning "unjustified profits" by buying gas from Russia and selling it to Ukraine.
 By this time, RosUkrEnergo had already been sidelined, but other mediators had cropped up.

-Then, in 2015, Naftogaz said it had cut off gas to two Firtash-controlled (Dmytro Firtash is a Ukrainian billionaire and oligarch) chemical factories until they agreed to pay debts of $120 million.
+Then, in 2015, Naftogaz cut off gas to two Firtash-controlled (Dmytro Firtash is a Ukrainian billionaire and oligarch under indictment and fighting extradition by the U.S. for corruption) chemical factories until they agreed to pay debts of $120 million.
 Firtash's company said the standoff lasted four months.

-The Naftogaz chief also pressed the Ukrainian government, overseen from April 2016 to August 2019 by Prime Minister Groysman, to scrap the regulations that require the gas company to supply the non-paying oblgazy.
-Kobolyev said those pleas fell on deaf ears.
+Kobolyev also pressed the Ukrainian government, overseen from April 2016 to August 2019 by Prime Minister Groysman, to scrap the regulations known as the Public Service Obligation that required Naftogaz as the country's gas monopoly to supply the non-paying intermediaries, known as oblagaz, with gas to it could be supplied to retail consumers, such as hospitals.
+In practice, much of the gas was not provided to the retail consumers and was instead arbitraged and sold illegally at a profit by the oblagazy.
+Kobolyev said his pleas to reform the system fell on deaf ears.

-Kobolyev's return to the company has thrown him in the middle of some messy politics – a challenge he has met with confidence, Western officials say.

-Kobolyev faced Ihor Kolomoiskyi, a grizzled media, and banking tycoon who had fallen out of favor with the government.
-In a shareholder meeting years ago, Kolomoiskyi was fighting to keep control of Naftogaz's oil production arm, Ukrnafta, where he is a minority shareholder.
+Kobolyev also tried to minimize the corrupt role in Ukraine's energy sector of oligarch Ihor Kolomoiskyi, a grizzled media, and banking tycoon.
+Kolomoiskyi controls Naftogaz's oil production arm, Ukrnafta, where he is a 49% minority shareholder.

-For years, Naftogaz's top managers had been grappling with corrupt government officials, trying to explain to them the benefits of becoming a more modern, open market energy system in line with EU standards for the oil and gas trade.